Mahadevan2005/Rock-Paper-Scissor-Game/README.md

 # Rock Paper Scissors Game
-A simple and interactive Rock Paper Scissors game built using HTML, CSS, and JavaScript.
+A simple and interactive Rock Paper Scissors game with an auto play feature built using HTML, CSS, and JavaScript.

 ## 🎮 How to Play?
 - Choose Rock, Paper, or Scissors by clicking on the respective button. <br>